CiscoDevNet/terraform-provider-intersight/website/docs/r/hcl_supported_driver_name.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_hcl_supported_driver_name"
 description: |-
-        ### Overview
         The SupportedDriverName object facilitates the identification and management of driver names supported for specific products and operating systems.
 It plays a critical role in ensuring that hardware components operate smoothly with their corresponding software environments.
         #### Purpose
         SupportedDriverName focuses on cataloging driver names compatible with particular products and operating systems.
 It aids in the deployment and maintenance of system components by providing a reliable reference for supported drivers.
         #### Key Concepts
-        - **Driver Identification:** - Provides a structured approach to identifying drivers that are compatible with specific products and operating systems, aiding in system setup and maintenance.
+        - **Driver Identification:** Provides a structured approach to identifying drivers that are compatible with specific products and operating systems, aiding in system setup and maintenance.
-        - **Product Association:** - Establishes a clear link between products and their supported drivers, ensuring a seamless integration within the system.
+        - **Product Association:** Establishes a clear link between products and their supported drivers, ensuring a seamless integration within the system.
-        - **API Interaction:** - Designed for interaction through API requests, allowing authorized users to access and utilize driver compatibility information effectively.
+        - **API Interaction:** Designed for interaction through API requests, allowing authorized users to access and utilize driver compatibility information effectively.
-        - **Entitlement Management:** - Governed by entitlements that ensure access is restricted to authorized personnel, maintaining security and operational integrity.
+        - **Entitlement Management:** Governed by entitlements that ensure access is restricted to authorized personnel, maintaining security and operational integrity.

 ---

 # Resource: intersight_hcl_supported_driver_name
-### Overview
 The SupportedDriverName object facilitates the identification and management of driver names supported for specific products and operating systems.
 It plays a critical role in ensuring that hardware components operate smoothly with their corresponding software environments.
 #### Purpose
 SupportedDriverName focuses on cataloging driver names compatible with particular products and operating systems.
 It aids in the deployment and maintenance of system components by providing a reliable reference for supported drivers.
 #### Key Concepts
-- **Driver Identification:** - Provides a structured approach to identifying drivers that are compatible with specific products and operating systems, aiding in system setup and maintenance.
+- **Driver Identification:** Provides a structured approach to identifying drivers that are compatible with specific products and operating systems, aiding in system setup and maintenance.
-- **Product Association:** - Establishes a clear link between products and their supported drivers, ensuring a seamless integration within the system.
+- **Product Association:** Establishes a clear link between products and their supported drivers, ensuring a seamless integration within the system.
-- **API Interaction:** - Designed for interaction through API requests, allowing authorized users to access and utilize driver compatibility information effectively.
+- **API Interaction:** Designed for interaction through API requests, allowing authorized users to access and utilize driver compatibility information effectively.
-- **Entitlement Management:** - Governed by entitlements that ensure access is restricted to authorized personnel, maintaining security and operational integrity.
+- **Entitlement Management:** Governed by entitlements that ensure access is restricted to authorized personnel, maintaining security and operational integrity.
 ## Argument Reference
 The following arguments are supported:
 * `account_moid`:(string)(ReadOnly) The Account ID for this managed object.